 - an eating disorder, such as anorexia nervosa

 - certain genetic conditions

-- difficulty absorbing nutrients, due, for example, to irritable bowel syndrome (IBS) or gastric bypass surgery
+- difficulty absorbing nutrients due to a health issue such as irritable bowel syndrome (IBS) or

 Very low protein intake can lead to:

 - edema or swelling due to fluid retention

 - in adults, a loss of muscle mass

 Protein shakes and protein powders contain high amounts of protein.
 Protein powders may contain 10–30 g of protein per scoop.
 They may also contain added sugars, flavorings, vitamins, and minerals.